Bbillyben/scenario_conditionner/docs/en_US/README.md

 Here you add the scenarios you want to manage, and define the condition input and output actions

 * __Add__ : adds a command to manage a scenario or an equipment
+* __Type__ : Choose between scenario or equipment the choice of input and output actions is contextualized.
 * click on the icon next to the scenario field to open the scenario selector;
 * choose the input and output actions among :
   * __ Activate__ : activate the scenario/equipement